ozimov/spring-boot-email-tools/README.md

 In particular, the emails are loaded when scheduler is constructed.

 ###Impact of the Persistence layer on the default priority-based scheduler
-The default scheduler is `PriorityQueueSchedulerService`, which by default stores everything in memory.
+The default scheduler is `PriorityQueueEmailSchedulerService`, which by default stores everything in memory.
 Clerarly, having thousands email being scheduled, storing everything in memory could drive to a potential `OutOfMemoryException`.
 Enabling the persistence layer should allow to use REDIS for persisting scheduled emails.
 Anyway, you may want to customize the behavior of the scheduler when interacting with the persistence layer, you can use the following params: